strangecreator/gomoku/README.md

 If you want to play online, press *Play Online* button and as you can see you are on the waiting page:
 ![Waiting Room](pictures/waiting_room.png)
 After, you will be redirected to the *battle* page to play with somebody via net.

-## History
-> Gomoku, also called "Five in a Row", is an abstract strategy board game.
-It is traditionally played with Go pieces (black and white stones) on a Go board.
-It is played using a 15×15 board while in the past a 19×19 board was standard.
-Because pieces are typically not moved or removed from the board, gomoku may also be played as a paper-and-pencil game.
-The game is known in several countries under different names.
-*From Wikipedia*

-## Rules
-> Players alternate turns placing a stone of their color on an empty intersection.
-Black plays first.
-The winner is the first player to form an unbroken line of five stones of their color horizontally, vertically, or diagonally.
-In some rules, this line must be exactly five stones long; six or more stones in a row does not count as a win, and is called an overline.
-If the board is completely filled and no one can make a line of 5 stones, then it will result in a draw.
-*From Wikipedia*

 ## License